THENHKHAN/SqlAlchemy-Postgresql/relationShipPythSqlAlchemySqlite/README.md

 Base = declarative_base()
 ```

-**Relationships**: ORM provides a powerful way to define relationships between tables using attributes like relationship.
+**Relationships**: ORM provides a powerful way to define `relationships` between tables using attributes like relationship.
 These relationships are expressed in terms of Python objects and are more intuitive than manually joining tables in SQL.
-ORM allows you to define relationships between tables using the relationship attribute.
+ORM allows you to define relationships between tables using the `relationship attribute`.

 ```python
 class User(Base):